 Brighella works in several fields, but not always honestly, as he tries to deceive others often simply for the sake of doing it and not for real need.

 He is intelligent and smart, but without scruples.
 Brighella often tells lies and he does it very well, with such a self-confidence they seem real.
 He is also very good at singing and dancing.

 Arlecchino is traditionally linked to the town of Bergamo, although his character may have originated from the the fusion of the Italian Arlecchino and the French Arlequin.

 Among Italian masks, he is perhaps the best known and possibly one of the oldest.
 He is connected to the tradition of fairs, court jokers and theatre comedians.
 Arlecchino comes from Bergamo bassa, south Bergamo, but he tries to change his dialect into that of Venice.

 At first he wore a total white costume that has then become multicoloured due its numerous patches.

 Arlecchino is an extravagant person playing tricks on those he works for, but he often does not succeed.
-He is usually lazy at work, but he enjoys chatting a lot.
+He is usually lazy at work and enjoys chatting a lot.
 He is an accomplished acrobat and he is, probably, the best loved traditional mask in the country.

 Colombina is often vain and coquettish.
 At times, she also tells lies, but never maliciously.
 She is often associated to Arlecchino, who is considered her eternal fiancé.
 The Italian Carnival tradition always matches Arlecchino and Colombina.
 This funny and extroverted couple are always popular at Carnival and you will always find at least two people dressed up las them, if you have the luck to spend Carnival in Italy!

 Also look at this article on Pulcinella, one of the most famous Italian traditional masks.